EthanPerello/npc-forge/docs/library.md

 • Use chat to explore character background and motivations
 • Reference character traits in conversations for consistency
 • Document character development through ongoing conversations

+### Enhanced User Experience (v0.22.0)

+• Take advantage of improved visual feedback for all operations
+• Use dynamic button transitions for better navigation flow
+• Leverage enhanced trait capitalization for better organization
+• Utilize improved error handling for more reliable operations

 ## Related Documentation